IOTA joins ENSURESEC

 IOTA is now part of the ENSURESEC consortium.
-What is this?
-And why, especially these days, is this important?
+What is ENSURESEC and why is it important –especially today?

 Let’s start by analyzing the current situation.

-During the last few months of pandemic crisis and lockdown, which forced over a third of the worldwide population to limited movement and to stay home, one thing appeared clear.
-With most of the non-essential shops closed to the public and the essential ones (i.e. groceries) not being able to satisfy the online demand and distribution of goods, it became clear how much we rely on but also how much we all depend on the right operation of e-commerce.
+The last few months of pandemic crisis and lockdown have forced over a third of the worldwide population to limit movement and stay at home.
+With most non-essential shops closed to the public and essential ones (i.e. groceries) unable to satisfy online demand and distribution of goods, it is clear how much we depend on the successful operation of e-commerce.

-This was even more visible in countries such as Italy, Spain, France, and the UK where almost 95% of the population movements have been limited in the months from March until May.
-As confirmation of that, in the sole UK, online retail sales jumped by 32.7% year-on-year in May, the highest increase since March 2008.
-At the same time, e-commerce giants like Amazon have seen a raise in 32% in the number of products shipped in this same quarter of 2020.
-Last year the observed increase was only 10%.
-While such surge in demand will not necessarily lead to more profit (due to the additional costs generated by the required new warehouse handling and delivery procedures), it is clear how more investments into the e-commerce infrastructure are needed, not only to satisfy the demand but also to protect against new cyberattacks.
+This has been even more visible in countries such as Italy, Spain, France, and the UK, where almost 95% of the population's movement has been limited in the months between March and May 2020.
+As evidence, consider that, in the UK alone, online retail sales jumped by 32.7% year-on-year in May, the highest increase since March 2008.
+At the same time, e-commerce giants like Amazon have seen a rise of 32% in the number of products shipped in this same quarter of 2020.
+Last year, the observed increase was only 10%.
+While such a surge in demand will not necessarily lead to more profit (due to the additional costs generated by the required new warehouse handling and delivery procedures), it is clear how much further investment into the e-commerce infrastructure is needed, not only to satisfy demand but also to protect against new cyberattacks.

 It is known that hackers target businesses from which they can gain more when their attacks are successful.
-And e-commerce, especially these days, constitutes a very promising target.
+And e-commerce, especially during the lockdown, constitutes a very promising target.

-This trend is not even set to stop after the pandemic situation, if one observes that in this new normal, with the population relying more and more on e-commerce, new business opportunities are also emerging.
-Just consider how non e-commerce businesses such as Xiaomi just launched in India an e-commerce service to enable customers stuck at home to buy the brand products from their local retailers.
-A growing trend that will hit even more traditional high-street retailers, if we consider that 19% of UK car buyers recently declared that they would purchase a car sooner if there was an online option available.
-All of this adds up more opportunities but also more risks to an already complex ecosystem if this becomes the target of more cyberattacks.
+It is clear that this trend will not stop after the pandemic, especially when one observes that in this new normal, with the population increasingly relying on e-commerce, new business opportunities are emerging.
+Just consider how non-e-commerce business Xiaomi has recently launched an e-commerce service in India to enable customers stuck at home to buy the brand's products from their local retailers.
+This is a growing trend that will hit even more traditional high-street retailers (consider that 19% of UK car buyers recently declared that they would purchase a car sooner if there was an online option available).
+All this adds up to more opportunities but also more risks for an already complex ecosystem, should this become the target of increasingly sophisticated cyberattacks.

-On the other end, despite the e-commerce growth, and the need for it, most of the customers still remain skeptical of its use, due to the lack of confidence in its security.
-It is then clear how important it is to further develop and maintain a secure e-commerce infrastructure and distribution chain that spans beyond the boundaries of a country.
+On the other end, despite the need for growth in e-commerce, most customers remain skeptical because of a lack of confidence in its security.
+It is therefore clearly important to further develop and maintain a secure e-commerce infrastructure and distribution chains that go beyond national boundaries.

-In Europe, the European Digital Single Market aims to offer such infrastructure in order to promote the fair growth of all small businesses and distributors across the European market.
+In Europe, the European Digital Single Market aims to offer such infrastructure to promote the fair growth of all small businesses and distributors across the European market.

 ENSURESEC is a collaborative Innovation Action project awarded by the European Commission to a consortium of 22 different partners, including the IOTA Foundation.

-Over a period of two years, ENSURESEC will leverage an EU budget of 7.7 Millions, covering 83% of the total estimated project cost of 9.3 Millions, to target End-to-end Security of the Digital Single Market’s E-commerce and Delivery Service Ecosystem.
+Over two years, ENSURESEC will leverage an EU budget of 7.7 million euros, covering 83% of the total estimated project cost of 9.3 million euros, to target the End-to-end Security of the Digital Single Market’s E-commerce and Delivery Service Ecosystem.
 The project is coordinated by INOV Research Center in Portugal, while CEA (Centre for L’energie Atomique) in France will act as Technical Manager.

-IOTA Foundation is the only Distributed Ledger Technology provider and will work together with a number of other partners, including Universities and Research Organizations, Small and Medium Enterprises (SMEs) with “boutique” expertise in cybersecurity and large enterprises, composed of system integrators (i.e., ATOS and Engineering) maintaining the e-commerce infrastructure and banks offering the required payments network.
+The only distributed ledger technology provider involved in the project, the IOTA Foundation will work together with several partners including universities and research organizations, small and medium enterprises with boutique expertise in cybersecurity, and large enterprises composed of system integrators (i.e., ATOS and Engineering) maintaining the e-commerce infrastructure and banks offering the required payments network.

-A number of external stakeholders, including Walmart, will also be involved through the project expert Advisory Board who will steer in identifying the current risks of e-commerce and, in the future, promote adoption of the ENSURESEC developed solutions.
+Several external stakeholders, including Walmart, will also be involved through the project's expert Advisory Board, who will steer in identifying the current risks of e-commerce and, in the future, promote the adoption of ENSURESEC-developed solutions.

-On a technical level, ENSURESEC develops a platform of security tools as a service able to integrate with the existing complex infrastructure of the companies which are part of the e-commerce ecosystem and to protect them against possible physical and cyber-physical attacks.
+On a technical level, ENSURESEC develops a platform of security tools as a service, able to integrate with the existing infrastructure of companies that are part of the e-commerce ecosystem and protect them against possible physical and cyber-physical attacks.

 At design-time, ENSURESEC will provide prevention tools that will leverage machine learning and formal methods techniques to automatically verify that the design of an e-commerce service is secure against critical known threats.

-Physical assets and physical-infrastructure are the ones most exposed to harmful cyber attacks in the e-commerce service chain.
+Physical assets and physical infrastructure are at most risk of harmful cyber attacks in the e-commerce service chain.
 To protect them and to collect the required monitoring information useful for prevention and incident analysis, a secure and trusted monitoring infrastructure is required.

-IOTA Foundation will leverage a public budget of 450K EUR to provide the technology (the IOTA Tangle) and the expertise to build such an immutable decentralized audit trail infrastructure.
-IF will develop a number of interfaces to IOTA Streams that will make it easier to generate and share the log information required from different systems and assets.
-ENSURESEC will leverage the IOTA Identities to guarantee the authenticity of information and of the connected physical assets and stakeholders.
-Off-tangle components connecting to the IOTA Tangle for the search of data and their verification will also be developed.
+The IOTA Foundation will leverage a public budget of 450,000 euros to provide the technology (the IOTA Tangle) and the expertise to build such an immutable decentralized audit trail infrastructure.
+The IOTA Foundation will develop several interfaces to IOTA Streams that will make it easier to generate and share the log information required from different systems and assets.
+ENSURESEC will leverage IOTA Identities to guarantee the authenticity of information and of the connected physical assets and stakeholders.
+Off-Tangle components connecting to the IOTA Tangle for the search of data and their verification will also be developed.

-In a complex scenario like the one of e-commerce with multiple stakeholders and assets interacting at the same time, the need of a trusted and neutral infrastructure is paramount, especially in order to provide a forensics incident analysis, when prevention is not enough.
+In a complex scenario such as e-commerce, with multiple stakeholders and assets interacting at the same time, the need for a trusted and neutral infrastructure is paramount, especially to provide a forensics incident analysis when prevention is not enough.
 Nevertheless, if it has to help against cybersecurity attacks, this infrastructure cannot in any way be hackable.

-IOTA has therefore been selected as a reference distributed ledger for it.
+IOTA has therefore been selected as its reference distributed ledger.

-The Tangle is cybersecure.
-The permissionless nature makes it harder to aggregate enough node power required to control the ledger state.
-Differently from permissioned solutions, the Tangle does not relax security toward nodes onboarding.
-The use of Proof-of-Work as spam protection makes it difficult to perform Denial of Service attacks, thus guaranteeing 24/7 infrastructure availability, and allows to guard against possible ledger forging attacks by third parties.
-IOTA transactions signature is quantum-secure and protected against brute force tampering attacks.
+The IOTA Tangle is cyber-secure.
+Its permissionless nature makes it harder to aggregate enough node power required to control the ledger state.
+Different from permissioned solutions, the Tangle does not relax security toward node onboarding.
+The use of proof-of-work as spam protection makes it difficult to perform denial-of-service attacks, thus guaranteeing 24/7 infrastructure availability and guarding against possible ledger forging attacks by third parties.
+IOTA transaction signature is quantum-secure and protected against brute force tampering attacks.

-Moreover, the Tangle scalability (in particular post-Coordicide) and feeless structure allow it to support the volume of transactions expected in the e-commerce service ecosystem.
-The lightweight integration and Internet of Things readiness allow to directly integrate different physical assets, thus moving the trust on generated data at the edge of the infrastructure.
-The permissionless nature of IOTA network can easily adapt to an ecosystem of parties that can grow without limit and without the need to agree on pre-formed consortia for the provisioning of such e-commerce asset monitoring infrastructure.
+Moreover, the Tangle's scalability (in particular post-Coordicide) and feeless structure allow it to support the volume of transactions expected in the e-commerce service ecosystem.
+The lightweight integration and Internet of Things readiness enable the direct integration of different physical assets, thus moving the trust in generated data at the edge of the infrastructure.
+The permissionless nature of the IOTA network can easily adapt to an ecosystem of parties that can grow without limit and without the need to agree on pre-formed consortia for the provisioning of such e-commerce asset monitoring infrastructure.

-ENSURESEC technology will be deployed and tested in a number of different real-world e-commerce scenarios and under possible (cyber-)physical attack threats.
-In particular, the benefit of using IOTA, combined with G4S security tools, will be tested in the supply chain of TOFAR Market, a pharmacy e-commerce operator, operated by logistic providers Milsped Group and Relational Romania.
-The system will deal with the prevention and response of attacks based on the stolen information about goods location.
+ENSURESEC technology will be deployed and tested in several different real-world e-commerce scenarios and under possible (cyber-)physical attack threats.
+In particular, the benefit of using IOTA combined with G4S security tools will be tested in the supply chain of TOFAR Market, a pharmacy e-commerce operator operated by logistic providers Milsped Group and Relational Romania.
+The system will deal with the prevention and response of attacks based on the stolen information about the location of goods.

 In our mission to help foster positive and innovative use of the IOTA technology, the IOTA Foundation hopes to continue being involved in similar collaborative initiatives.